Crunch-io/ta-da/content/dev/features/dashboard-rich-text-tile.md

 See [our support documentation](http://support.crunch.io/articles/TAB7n65c/How-to-add-a-richtext-tile-to-a-dashboard) to get started.

-Available now for our Early Access users.
+Available now for our early access users.
 We'd love your feedback at support@crunch.io.